A sensitivity analysis approach to principal stratification with a continuous longitudinal intermediate outcome: Applications to a cohort stepped wedge trial: Introduction and literature review

 Causal inference in the presence of intermediate variables is a challenging problem in many applications.
 Principal stratification (PS) provides a framework to estimate principal causal effects (PCE) in such settings.
 However, existing PS methods primarily focus on settings with binary intermediate variables.
 We propose a novel approach to estimate PCE with continuous intermediate variables in the context of stepped wedge cluster randomized trials (SW-CRTs).
 Our method leverages the time-varying treatment assignment in SW-CRTs to calibrate sensitivity parameters and identify the PCE under realistic assumptions.
 We demonstrate the application of our approach using data from a cohort SW-CRT evaluating the effect of a crowdsourcing intervention on HIV testing uptake among men who have sex with men in China, with social norms as a continuous intermediate variable.
 The proposed methodology expands the scope of PS to accommodate continuous variables and provides a practical tool for causal inference in SW-CRTs.

 \textbf{Keywords:} Causal inference; cluster randomized trial; HIV testing and prevention; principal causal effect; stepped wedge design; sensitivity analysis

-\section{Introduction and Literature Review}
+\section{Introduction and literature review}

 In many scientific applications, it is of interest to investigate the causal pathway underlying the total treatment effect when an intermediate variable is present.
-Several different types of intermediate variables have been studied in the prior literature, including but not limited to treatment compliance (\cite{ANGRIST1996}, \cite{ROY2008}, \cite{JIN2008}), death as a terminal event (\cite{DAI2012, XU2022, NEVO2022}) and secondary outcomes (\cite{KIM2019a}).
+Several different types of intermediate variables have been studied in the prior literature, including but not limited to treatment compliance \citep{ANGRIST1996,ROY2008,JIN2008}, death as a terminal event \citep{DAI2012, XU2022} and secondary outcomes \citep{KIM2019a}.

 There exist several frameworks that can address intermediate variables.
-Among them, a useful framework is causal mediation analysis that explores the causal relationship under an intervention on the intermediate variable, in terms of direct and indirect effects (\cite{VANDERWEELE2008,IMAI2010}).
-An alternative approach, principal stratification (\cite{FRANGAKIS2002}), focuses on the causal effect within strata defined by potential values of the intermediate variable.
-Principal stratification uses the potential outcomes of the intermediate variable under different arms of treatment to define subgroups, and the principal causal effects (PCEs) are the comparison of the outcome within subgroups.
+Causal mediation analysis aims to decompose the total effect into natural direct and indirect effects by exploring the causal pathway under an intervention on the intermediate variable \citep{IMAI2010}.
+An alternative approach, principal stratification \citep[PS;][]{FRANGAKIS2002}, focuses on characterizing treatment effect heterogeneity within strata defined by the potential outcomes of the intermediate variable. {Rather than focusing on effect decomposition, PS uses the potential outcomes of the intermediate variable under different treatment arms to define subgroups (principal strata).
+The principal causal effects (PCEs) are the comparison of the potential outcomes within these subgroups.
+It is important to note that PCEs, such as the associative effect, generally encompass both direct pathways and pathways through the mediator, rather than isolating the indirect effect itself (\cite{VANDERWEELE2008}).}